 How do I register pedigree puppies with the Kennel Club?

-service via MyKC, or completing the Form 1 - Litter Registration.
+You can register online using the Online Litter Registration service via MyKC, or completing the Form 1 - Litter Registration.

 The breeder is the person who owned the dam at the date of birth of the puppies.
 The stud dog owner should complete their details and sign the form.